Wesleyan-Media-Project/fb_ad_scraper/README.md

 This repository contains three main scripts that are used to scrape Facebook ad media and store the results in a database.

-1. The SQL statements in `table_setup.sql` are used to create the necessary tables to store the ads information.
+1. The SQL statements in `table_setup.sql` are used to create the necessary tables to store the ad information.
 The database created by this script contains three tables:

    - `ad_queue`: stores the ad_id, its page_id, and the date when an ad was placed into the queue.
-The date is used to prioritize more recent ads over the older ads.
+The date is used to prioritize more recent ads over older ads.
    - `fb_ads_media`: stores the information about the media.
-The file names of the images or videos downloaded from the ad, the byte size of the file, duration of an audio file extracted from the video, dimensions of an image as (width x height), page_id, ad_id, all urls that were present in the ad, and the checksum of the media file.
-The checksum, along with the media asset url, help us identify duplicates.
+The file names of the images or videos downloaded from the ad, the byte size of the file, the duration of an audio file extracted from the video, dimensions of an image as (width x height), page_id, ad_id, all URLs that were present in the ad, and the checksum of the media file.
+The checksum, along with the media asset URL, help us identify duplicates.
    - `fb_scrape_msg`: table to store error messages.
 If an ad triggered an error, there will be a message written into this table.

 2. The R script `insert_ad_ids_into_queue.R` is used to populate the `ad_queue` table with new ad_ids that need to be scraped: